Amenhotep19/reactive/PITCHME.md

 > These properties are derived/computed from other properties.
 Example: b = a * 5.
 Here b is dependent on a.
 ---
 #### Computed Watchers
-> Every computed property gets its own watcher, which fires a notification to all its subscribers that its value has changed
+> Every computed property gets its own watcher, which recomputes and fires a notification to all its subscribers that its value has changed
 ---

 #### Intercepting Get & Set for computed properties